jehogit/merging-pulling-exercise/README.md

 - Two new volunteers with two different colors should now submit their changes.

-## A Workflow: GitHub web interface vs Local command line interface
+## A Workflow considering GitHub web interface and local command line interface

 | GitHub Web Interface | Local Command Line Interface |
 | --- | --- |